ChocolateLoverRaj/code-runner/docs/2 - Hello World.md

 On Jinlon, we have to use memory mapped I/O to read/write to the UART.
 It uses a 16550-compatible interface, but we have to find out where the address is.
 We could just hard-code it, but that would be dangerous on other devices, or possibly break after a firmware update.
 So the proper way is to parse the ACPI tables to find an SPCR table, which tells you how to access the UART.

 So right away, we will parse ACPI tables.
+We will use the very useful [`acpi`](https://crates.io/crates/acpi) for this, without the `alloc` feature because we haven't set up a global allocator yet.